 It’s a good idea to track your transactions for a month to ensure that you are including everything.
 Think about any expenses that you might pay quarterly such as TV licence or annual expenses like house insurance.
 Don’t forget that your income that you record should be your Net Income, that is the income that you take home after any deductions.

 Once you have a complete list of all your income and outgoings, you might want to use a budgeting app to help you keep track of your transactions.
 You could use the Costs to Expect free budget app, Budget.
-Our other budget planner, Budget Pro, charges a lifetime subscription fee (£19.99) and offers a range of advanced features to help you to manage your budget.
+Our other budget calculator, Budget Pro, charges a lifetime subscription fee (£19.99) and offers a range of advanced features to help you to manage your budget.

 Fixed expenses are the expense you have little or no control over.
 Some examples of fixed expenses are rent or mortgage payments, council tax, energy, or food.
 You can’t change these expenses – they have to be paid.